 Prior to turning pro, Bergin played four seasons of NCAA Hockey at the University of Connecticut, scoring 22 points (six goals, 16 assists) in 131 career games.
 Bergin is also a product of Lawrence Academy and the Boston Jr. Bruins.

 Rick Covard has served as the team's Head Athletic Trainer for five seasons and has been associated with the Stingrays for the last eight campaigns.
 A native of Rochester, NY, Covard has over 15 years of experience in sports medicine including seven years at Trident Sports Medicine in North Charleston.

 Covard was selected to work the 2015 CCM/ECHL All-Star Classic presented by Visit Orlando following voting by each of the league’s trainers and equipment managers.

 He graduated with a Bachelor of Science degree in History and Exercise from Charleston Southern University and a Masters in MS Rehabilitation Science from Clarion University in Pennsylvania.

 Cameron Parker- Head Equipment Manager

-Cameron Parker is in his second season with the Stingrays after coming to the team from the Springfield Falcons in the American Hockey League (AHL).
+Cameron Parker is in his third season with the Stingrays after coming to the team from the Springfield Falcons in the American Hockey League (AHL).
 With the Falcons in 2015-16, Parker served as Assistant Equipment Manager.